Home

 🏠 Home Base: Home charging still remains the foundation of EV convenience

-Charging infrastructure has become one of the defining variables in EV adoption.
-Recently, a federal judge ruled that the suspension of funding for the National Electric Vehicle Infrastructure program, commonly referred to as NEVI, was unlawful.
-The decision effectively allows the program to proceed.
-For drivers, the legal details are less important than the practical implications.
+In early 2026, a federal judge ruled that the suspension of funding for the National Electric Vehicle Infrastructure program, known as NEVI, was unlawful.
+The decision allows the program to move forward again after months of uncertainty.

 Why This Matters Now